 Students will learn approaches to planning, managing, delivering and assessing instruction in history, arts and physical education.
 Students will draw on social, cultural and historical foundations and learning theory as they plan instruction.
-Prerequisites: admission to the Teacher Education Prog., Educ 401: CSET verification.
+Prerequisites: admission to the Teacher Education Program, Educ 401, completion of or concurrent enrollment in Educ 402 and CSET verification.